Overfitting vs Underfitting: The Ultimate Guide to Mastering Perfect Model Balance

 2. Feature Selection and Dimensionality Reduction

-Reducing unnecessary features can prevent models from learning noise:
+I’ve often found that removing unnecessary features can prevent models from learning noise:

 from sklearn.feature_selection import SelectFromModel